 1) How is the market working right now?

-The market needs to be well analysed before choosing the correct distribution channel.
-You need to analyse how similar products are being delivered in the market.
+The market needs to be well analyzed before choosing the correct distribution channel.
+You need to analyze how similar products are being delivered in the market.
 If you are going to start the sale of packaged food products, you will have to follow the same route of FMCG distribution as other companies in your industry.

-Deviation from the norm means that your customers will not adjust to your distribution channel.
-You need to analyse which channel is the best to reach your customers.
+Deviation from the norm means that your customers will not adjust to your channel.
+You need to analyze which channel is the best to reach your customers.
 And you have to adopt that channel for your company.

 Example – Although E-commerce is working very well, Jewellery as an industry still does maximum sales from its retail outlets because customers want to see and feel the product before buying.
-So if you are from the jewellery industry and you have analysed the market, you know that convenient presence of stores is equally important to distribution as the easy delivery.
+So if you are from the jewelry industry and you have analyzed the market, you know that the convenient presence of stores is equally important to distribution as the easy delivery.

-- Analyse how customers are purchasing the product currently in the market
+- Analyze how customers are purchasing the product currently in the market

 - What is important to the customer?
 Convenience or Quality?
-Plan your distribution channel accordingly
+Plan accordingly

 2) What are the Channel costs you are looking at?

-Distribution channel costs have to be taken into consideration because they are a major cost to the operations of any company.
-Most recent startups have taken the smallest route to distribution – Directly supplying to end customers via online marketing.
-However, even in that route, sales persons, tele callers, delivery and installation are a cost to the company.
+It costs have to be taken into consideration because they are a major cost to the operations of any company.
+Most recent startup has taken the smallest route to distribution – Directly supplying to end-customers via online marketing.
+However, even in that route, salespersons, telecallers, delivery, and installation are a cost to the company.

 A company can sell directly to the end customer or it can go via dealers and distributors.
 There are many advantages of going through middlemen – convenience and immediate delivery comes to mind first.
 However, when middlemen such as dealers and distributors come in the picture, maintenance becomes a major hassle.
 Ensuring that the promise of the company reaches the end customer becomes difficult to implement.
 Moreover, you need to cut down margins by a considerable amount so that the dealers and distributors are happy with you.

-Thus, in direct sales, the cost increases but the margin is high.
+Thus, indirect sales, the cost increases but the margin is high.
 In Distribution, the profits are lower, but the market coverage might be higher because there are multiple people working for profits for your company and they are motivated.
-Depending on the cost which you can bear, you can decide what type of distribution channel do you want to choose.
+Depending on the cost which you can bear, you can decide what type of channel do you want to choose.

 - Plot a chart of different distribution costs you will have to bear from the various types of distribution that you adopt

-- Also, plot a chart of the possible profit potential from each type of distribution channel – Giving you a better idea of which distribution channel has major advantages.
+- Also, plot a chart of the possible profit potential from each type of channel – Giving you a better idea of which has major advantages.

 3) What is the product mix for your brand?

-The product has a major influence on choosing the right distribution channel.
-Based on the products, the company can have a long distribution channel or a short distribution channel.
-If the product is fairly technical in nature, requires after sales installation and regular service, then the sales channel will mostly be short – with company selling directly to the dealer and the dealer selling to the end customer. (such as the likes of Siemens and Bosch which have several heavy engineering products)
+The product has a major influence on choosing the right channel.
+If the product is fairly technical in nature, requires the after-sales installation and regular service, then the sales channel will mostly be short – with the company selling directly to the dealer and the dealer selling to the end customer. (such as the likes of Siemens and Bosch which have several heavy engineering products)

-However, if the product is a low value low maintenance item such as kitchenware then the distribution channel will be long with wholesalers, distributors, dealers and everyone involved in the channel.
+However, if the product is a low-value low maintenance item such as kitchenware then it will belong with wholesalers, distributors, dealers, and everyone involved in the channel.

-- If the product mix is small and comprises of only few products, it is important to sell through limited distribution channels – especially to distributors who can club these products with others.
+- If the product mix is small and comprises only a few products, it is important to sell through limited channels – especially to distributors who can club these products with others.

-4) What is the Profit potential for your product?
+4) What is the Profit potential for your product in distribution channels?

 In many cases, a longer distribution channel means more revenue and therefore more profit.
-However, in several other cases, a longer distribution channel may mean higher revenue but reduction in the total profit earned.
+However, in several other cases, it may mean higher revenue but a reduction in the total profit earned.

-- If a longer distribution channel does not add any benefits or value to the existing distribution channel, then it Is better to have a shorter channel with higher profits.
+- If a longer one does not add any benefits or value to the existing channel, then it Is better to have a shorter channel with higher profits.
 (Apple or other premium brands)

 5) What is the existing Channel structure?

-For example – Samsung is one of the late entrants in the Air conditioner industry and when it established itself, the likes of Daikin, O general and Midea were already present with a huge market share.
-Because of its brand equity Samsung could still penetrate the market because it had many distribution channel dealers already present.
+For example – Samsung is one of the late entrants in the Air conditioner industry and when it established itself, the likes of Daikin, O general, and Midea were already present with a huge market share.
+Because of its brand equity, Samsung could still penetrate the market because it had many dealers already present.

 However, if today a new Air conditioner brand enters the market, they would find it difficult to establish themselves.
 First, they will have to create a pull in the market by applying various promotional strategies.
 Even when the pull exists, it will exist to a low extent in the market because the brand equity of competitors is high.

-- Check the distribution channel of competitors.
-If it is strong, then you will be well off if you can penetrate the existing distribution channel – This means immediate business.
+- Check the channel of competitors.
+If it is strong, then you will be well off if you can penetrate the existing one– This means immediate business.

-- If the existing channel is weak, you are better off hiring new and fresh distribution channel with more energy to have better distribution of your products.
+- If the existing channel is weak, you are better off hiring new and fresh channels with more energy to have better distribution of your products.

 - You can always weight the pros and cons of hiring a small or large distribution channel.

 Where is the product currently in its product life cycle?
-A start up product will find that to establish itself, it has to make do with any distribution channel that it gets initially.
-It has to push in the market and for that it needs initial presence.
+A start-up product will find that to establish itself, it has to make do with any channel that it gets initially.
+It has to push in the market and for that, it needs an initial presence.
 However, as time goes by and the product establishes itself, there will be more demand in the market.

 At such times, in the growth stage of the product life cycle, more channel members are required.
 Some channel members might be needed due to convenience whereas others might be needed due to their expertise.
-A company looks towards expanding its distribution channel when it is in the growth stage and it looks to retaining and maintaining a distribution channel when it is in the maturity stage.
+A company looks towards expanding its channel when it is in the growth stage and it looks to retaining and maintaining it when it is in the maturity stage.

-Example –Refrigerators were initially sold through a close-knit distribution channel where the dealers were required to be sales and service dealers.
+Example –Refrigerators were initially sold through a close-knit channel where the dealers were required to be sales and service dealers.
 Thus, the channel was short and there were not many players in it.
-However, today the service is directly provided by the company through its service centers and therefore the sales distribution channel is quite long because refrigerators are a necessity nowadays.
+However, today the service is directly provided by the company through its service centers, and therefore the sales are quite long because refrigerators are a necessity nowadays.

 - If the product is innovative and just entering the product life cycle, then a lot of cash needs to be burned in pull strategies and in distributing the product in the market.

-- If the product is already well established or growing in the market, then acquiring distribution channel members and retaining them is more important.
+- If the product is already well established or growing in the market, then acquiring members and retaining them is more important.

 7) Non-marketing factors

-In this case, Alibaba has a very strong distribution channel in China where majority manufacturing happens, and this distribution channel is expanding In other countries as well.
-Such non marketing factors play an important role in establishing a distribution channel.
-Not only cash potential, but long term vision and goals of the company are affected by non marketing factors too.
+In this case, Alibaba in China where majority manufacturing happens, and this is expanding In other countries as well.
+Such non-marketing factors play an important role in establishing a channel.
+Not only cash potential, but long term vision and goals of the company are affected by non-marketing factors too.

 - You can also check on how to rise up the competitive ladder and this tutorial will help you defeat competitors one by one.

-The above were all the steps which you have to consider before planning a distribution channel.
-It also gives you action points to choose the right distribution channel for your products.
+The above was all the steps that you have to consider before planning a distribution channel.
+It also gives you action points to choose the right channel for your products.